graasp/graasp/src/services/item/plugins/app/docs/api.md

 - `id`: the app setting id
 - `name`: the app setting name
-- `itemId`: the item id corresponding to the current app
+- `item`: the item corresponding to the current app
 - `data`: object containing any necessary setting
-- `creator`: the member id who created the app setting
+- `creator`: the member who created the app setting
 - `createdAt`: creation timestamp of the app setting
 - `updatedAt`: update timestamp of the app setting